hjqqq/RepRap/README.md

 the settings for temperatures, dump point, and any other tweaks we make as time goes on.
 If you make a satisfactory tweak to calibration, please commit it!

+**Skeinforge folder** this is a copy of my ~/.skeinforge folder.
+It has all the settings I'm currently using (which should be 'best settings')